Morgan Stanley profit more than doubles, beating estimates

 Morgan Stanley's second-quarter income more than doubled, helped by rising revenue in its retail brokerage business as it won more assets to manage from clients, the investment bank said on Thursday.

-The results beat forecasts, and Morgan Stanley's shares edged 0.24 percent higher to $32.58 (18.9 pound) as the broader market fell.
+The results beat forecasts, and Morgan Stanley's shares edged 0.24 percent higher to $32.58 as the broader market fell.

 "The businesses that are going well are firing on all cylinders," said John Thompson, chief executive of Vilas Capital Management, whose second largest holding is Morgan Stanley shares.